arsonistgopher/glog/README.md

 Glog: A package to de-couple logging.

 This package offers some light de-coupling to logging packages.

-Dave Cheney references this issue in his blog post: []()
+Dave Cheney references the tightly coupled package usage issue in his blog post: [lets-talk-about-logging](https://dave.cheney.net/2015/11/05/lets-talk-about-logging).

-Whilst this approach couples you to a logging package, it does not do anything fancy.
+Whilst this approach couples you to a logging type and set of simple methods, it does not do anything fancy and does not lock you to a package.

 It offers four methods (Debug/Info/Error/Critical) and does not have any package level vars.